| | |

 DSS is a free stacking software and a personal favorite of mine.
 Sequator is another excellent choice, and many people prefer the simplicity of this software over DSS.

-As you collect more exposure time overall, the signal-to-noise ratio is improved, and you are left with an image that can be processed effectively.
+As you collect more exposure time overall, the signal-to-noise ratio is improved, leaving you with an image that can be processed effectively.

-The single image frames have a brown, washed-out appearance (see below), but this is easily corrected during the post-processing stages.
+The single image frames have a brown, washed-out appearance (see below), which is easily corrected during the post-processing stages.

 sub exposures